Search by category, archive or keyword

 - Set Boundaries and hold the addict accountable: Part of healthy family recovery is detaching from the enabling that contributes to further alcohol and drug use.
 It is ok to love the addict, it is not ok to not love yourself while helping them stay sick.
 People do not fix problems they don’t have.
 When you enable, you disable the addict’s ability to see the problems and the need to change them.
 Enabling prevents the substance user from moving out of the contemplation stage.
 The contemplation stage is where the substance user is able to see the benefits of seeking help outweigh the benefits of staying the same.

 - Allow Consequences: At no time do we encourage proactively ruining the substance user’s life.
-They will unfortunately do that to themselves if they continue using substances.
-What we are suggesting is that while accepting their decision to not take action and seek help, you can ask for them to respect your decision to no longer enable them.
+They will, unfortunately, do that to themselves if they continue using substances.
+We suggest that while accepting their decision not to take action and seek help, you can ask them to respect your decision to enable them no longer.
 Stopping enabling allows consequences to be returned to the rightful owner.

-- Make Excuses: When you defend your loved one it can cause problems in many areas.
-For starters, it allows the substance user to believe they have an ally in the family system and in turn uses them to pit them against the others in the family.
-Secondly, it feeds the substance users justification that they are a victim and everything that is going wrong is not their fault.
-Thirdly, it allows for the substance user to become entitled.
-Entitlement creates difficulties in the intervention process and it also makes it far more difficult for them to see the need for change.
-Lastly, it causes resentment with others in the family.
+- Make Excuses: When you defend your loved one, it can cause problems in many areas.
+For starters, it allows the substance user to believe they have an ally in the family system and use them to pit them against the others in the family.
+Secondly, it feeds the substance users justification that they are victims and everything going wrong is not their fault.
+Thirdly, it allows the substance user to become entitled.
+Entitlement creates difficulties in the intervention process and makes it far more difficult for them to see the need for change.
+Lastly, it causes resentment among others in the family.
 Splitting the family by making excuses for the substance user further damages the already unbalanced and unhealthy family system.

-- Take on their Responsibilities: There are some things that have been proven over time that help the substance user enter recovery.
+- Take on their Responsibilities: Some things have been proven over time to help the substance user enter recovery.
 One of these is recognizing the need to do something different during the contemplation stage of change.
-In order for the substance user to see the benefits of stopping drug or alcohol use versus seeing the benefits of continuing, they have to have consequences to the latter.
+For the substance user to see the benefits of stopping drug or alcohol use versus seeing the benefits of continuing, they have to have consequences to the latter.
 Taking on their responsibilities disables this opportunity and only strengthens the substance users’ case to continue their alcohol or drug use.
 If your loved one chooses to use substances, we encourage you not to help them by taking on their responsibilities.

-- Make them Comfortable: Addicts and alcoholics seek escape in their use and they seek comfort in your enabling.
-Similar to what was referenced in regards to taking on their responsibilities, the addict or alcoholic is almost never going to seek what they assume is an uncomfortable detox or treatment center in exchange for a comforting home of the primary enabler.
-And for those whose loved one isn’t living with you, anytime you provide anything by way of comfort from conversations to finances you take away the substance user’s ability to feel consequences that are needed for change.
-The substances make them comfortable and the enabling does too.
+- Make them Comfortable: Addicts and alcoholics seek escape in their use, and they seek comfort in your enabling.
+Similar to what was referenced regarding taking on their responsibilities, the addict or alcoholic seldom pursue what they assume is an uncomfortable detox or treatment center in exchange for a comforting home of the primary enabler.
+And for those whose loved one isn’t living with you, anytime you provide anything by way of comfort, from conversations to finances, you take away the substance user’s ability to feel the consequences needed for change.
+The substances make them comfortable, and the enabling does too.

 - React: This is easier said than done; we understand that.
 Reactivity is something the substance user needs and wants from you.
 They are experts at operating in chaos and drama, you are not.
 Families who drop everything to enable or cosign their loved one’s addiction fuel the ongoing problem.
 Reactivity doesn’t stop just because they have entered treatment either.
-Families who have been put through the wringer of the substance users chaos and drama no nothing else.
+Families who have been put through the wringer of the substance user’s chaos and drama know nothing else.
 They can’t help themselves other than to carry out the behaviors they have become accustomed to.
-The substance user says something and the family reacts without fact checking anything.
-It is OK to pause and let them know you have to think about it and get back to them.
-Having a professional intervention team working with you can help you significantly reduce your reactivity.
+The substance user says something, and the family reacts without fact-checking anything.
+It is ok to pause and let them know you have to think about it and get back to them.
+A professional intervention team working with you can help you significantly reduce your reactivity.
 They can also help you understand why you are reacting.

 Contact Family First Intervention

 We can help with resources, professional assistance, and intervention guidance.
-Please contact us if you would like to learn more about the intervention process and how we may assist.
+Don’t hesitate to contact us if you want to learn more about the intervention process and how we may assist.